French president hits a punching bag on camera and Europe notices - ExBulletin

 Russian President Vladimir Putin posed shirtless on a horse and was recorded apparently showing off his judo skills.
 The United States had cowboys Ronald Reagan and George W. Bush, ranchers in California and Texas respectively, who were widely photographed wearing cowboy hats and boots and sometimes riding horses.

 Public flexibility does not always go as planned.
-The same week that British Prime Minister Boris Johnson lost control of Parliament in 2019, he had difficulty directing a live bull on camera at an event in Scotland.
+The same week British Prime Minister Boris Johnson lost control of Parliament in 2019, he struggled to lead a bull live on camera at an event in Scotland.
 The animal ended up hitting a police officer.
-Another time during a game of street rugby with children in Japan, Johnson knocked down a 10-year-old child.
+Another time, during a game of street rugby with children in Japan, Johnson knocked down a 10-year-old child.

-Macron, for his part, was half of a handshake confrontation with former President Donald Trump in Brussels in 2017.
-In front of the photographers, the two met eyes, shook hands and did not let go even though their knuckles turned white.
+Macron, for his part, was one half of a confrontation with former President Donald Trump in Brussels in 2017.
+In front of photographers, the two locked eyes, shook hands and didn't let go then even their knuckles turned white.
 Trump, opposed to handshakes, at one point seemed ready to walk away.
 But Macron was not.
 He held out for a few more seconds.
 The men's jaws seemed to clench.

-My handshake with him was not innocent, Macron later told Le Journal du Dimanche.
+My handshake with him was not innocent, Macron declared to the Journal du Dimanche.
 It is a moment of truth, he declared, adding: “We must show that we must not make small concessions, even symbolic ones, but also not publicize too much.

 Macron is well aware of the power of visual content to convey messages.
 He is also the first French president to widely use social networks.